Kernix13/vision-grid-express/README.md

 1. **HOME**: Add some kind of transition/animation for when the home page cards are removed.
 2. **BOARD**: Allow user to uncheck showing a saved image in the lightbox slider
 3. **BOARD**: Allow user to set the timing for the slideshow - issue [#48](https://github.com/Kernix13/vision-grid-express/issues/48)
+4. Double check my primary and accent colors.
+I think there are a few that I am only using once or twice, when there are other shades that are very close - try to use the other ones and remove the unused ones
+5. use JavaScript to dynamically update the footer copyright date

 ### Bugs/Issues/Questions